0 Items in Your Cart

 In addition to these duties, clerks sometimes prepare billing statements to be sent to customers.
 They might keep records of receipts and sales throughout the day and balance the money in their registers when their work shift ends.
 They sometimes are responsible for the display and presentation of products in their store.
 In supermarkets and grocery stores, clerks stock shelves and bag food purchases for the customers.

 Service-establishment attendants work in various businesses, such as a laundry, where attendants take clothes to be cleaned or repaired and write down the customer's name and address.
 Watch-and-clock-repair clerks receive clocks and watches for repair and examine the timepieces to estimate repair costs.
 They might make minor repairs, such as replacing a watchband; otherwise, the timepiece is forwarded to the repair shop with a description of needed repairs.

 Many clerks have job titles that describe what they do and where they work.
-These include laundry-pricing clerks, photo-finishing-counter clerks, tool-and-equipment-rental clerks, airplane-charter clerks, baby-stroller and wheelchair-rental clerks, storage-facility-rental clerks, boat-rental clerks, hospital-television-rental clerks, trailer-rental clerks, automobile-rental clerks, fur-storage clerks, and self-service-laundry, and dry-cleaning attendants.
+These include laundry-pricing clerks, photo-finishing-counter clerks, tool-and-equipment-rental clerks, airplane-charter clerks, baby-stroller and wheelchair-rental clerks, storage-facility-rental clerks, boat-rental clerks, bicycle-rental clerks, trailer-rental clerks, automobile-rental clerks, fur-storage clerks, and self-service-laundry and dry-cleaning attendants.

 Civil engineers are involved in the...

 Software application developers...

 Free sample resumes and expert advice